oscaribv/oscaribv.github.io-src/content/pages/about.md

 ## OUTREACH EXPERIENCE

 * Online outreach contributions [here](pages/outreach)
+* Participant in Outreach activities organised by the University of Oxford (Jan 2019 - present).
 * More than 20 outreach astronomical activities.
 They include conferences and activities with telescopes, these events have been organized by a collaboration between the University of Guanajuato with different institutions such as